cbg-ethz/V-pipe/docs/tutorial.md

 ## Install V-pipe

 V-pipe uses the [Bioconda](https://bioconda.github.io/) bioinformatics software repository for all its pipeline components.
-The pipeline itself is written using [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+The pipeline itself is implemented using [Snakemake](https://snakemake.readthedocs.io/en/stable/).

 For advanced users: If your are fluent with these tools, you can:

 * directly download and install [bioconda](https://bioconda.github.io/user/install.html) and [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda),
-* specifiy your V-pipe configuration
+* specifiy your V-pipe configuration, and start using V-pipe

-* and start using V-pipe with them, using the --use-conda to [automatically download and install](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management) any further pipeline dependencies.
-* please refer to the documentation for additional instructions.
+Use `--use-conda` to [automatically download and install](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management) any further pipeline dependencies.
+Please refer to the documentation for additional instructions.

-The present tutorial will show simplified commands that automate much of this process.
+In this present tutorial you will learn how to setup a workflow for the example dataset.

 To deploy V-pipe, you can use the installation script with the following parameters: